 By: Ebonee Burrell | Editor in Chief

-Loda Art Walk presents local art, featured galleries and other handcrafted ideas throughout the streets of Downtown Mobile, Alabama on the second Friday of every month.
-Loda Art Walk has been a part of Mobile for over nine years now and continues to generate over 1,500 visitors every month.
+Loda Art Walk presents local art, featured galleries, and other handcrafted ideas throughout the streets of Downtown Mobile, Alabama, on the second Friday of every month.
+Loda Art Walk has been a part of Mobile for over nine years and continues to generate over 1,500 visitors every month.

 “I put on a hat and sunglasses and went to set up my table, and I snuck across the street to watch.
 I was mainly worried about people thinking it looked like crap,” Oliver explained.
 “My first night I sold nine pieces, a star was born!
 I could not have won a Grammy and been any happier.”

-Lupercalia Art Gallery, located on 358 Dauphin St., will be the newest face of Mobile Arts with featured paintings and collages that were made by inspiring artists.
-Lupercalia invited many guests to come celebrate and enjoy the opening of the new gallery in their best “Roaring 20s” attire to acquire the theme of the speakeasy.
-The gallery filled with an amazed crowd that enjoyed the different visions of art and soft tunes from the live performance by Roman Street.
+Lupercalia Art Gallery, located at 358 Dauphin St., will be the newest face of Mobile Arts with featured paintings and collages that were made by inspiring artists.
+Lupercalia invited many guests to celebrate and enjoy the opening of the new gallery in their best “Roaring 20s” attire to acquire the theme of the speakeasy.
+The gallery filled an amazed crowd that enjoyed the different visions of art and soft tunes from Roman Street’s live performance.

-Loda Art Walk is a staple to Mobile’s arts and culture that invites the public to enjoy different types of art, food and music in Downtown Mobile.
+Loda Art Walk is a staple to Mobile’s arts and culture that invites the public to enjoy different art, food, and music in Downtown Mobile.
 The event is held through a partnership between the Mobile Arts Council and the City of Mobile Special Events.